-- 1. Perform a careful bimanual examination to determine the version, flexion and uterine axis - 2.
-Insert a vaginal speculum to expose the cervix.
-Cleanse the cervix and vaginal walls with sterile cotton wool dipped in antiseptic solution, Wipe all secretion away from the external os. - Grasp the anterior lip of the cervix with a single-tooth tenaculum, taking a good bite through the cervical lip so that steady downward traction to straighten the uterine axis can be maintained without risk of cervical laceration
+- 1. Perform a careful bimanual examination to determine the - Insert a vaginal speculum to expose the cervix.
+Cleanse the cervix and vaginal walls with sterile cotton wool dipped in antiseptic solution, Wipe all secretion away from the external os. - 3.
+Grasp the anterior lip of the cervix with a single-tooth tenaculum, taking a good bite through the cervical lip so that steady downward traction to straighten the uterine axis can be maintained without risk of cervical